yerkes-gencore/scRNAseq_template/README.md

 to set a constant directory structure across projects.

 # Todo:
-* Add format file for processing
+* Generalize runfile for processing (mostly taken from an analysis, not robustly tested)
 * Test and clean clustering and ADT portions of processing runfile
 * Add analysis scripts (DGE, cluster labeling, etc)